asab-se/yaml-reader/README.md

 - __callback__ _<function | null>_ : An optional callback.
 If this is null the reader assumes you use Promises instead.
     So take care to use the promise syntax if you do not provide a callback.

-The config is returned as a _Promise\<Object>.resolve_ if the file was readable or rejected otherwise.
+The config is either returned as a _Promise\<Object>.resolve_ if the file was readable or rejected otherwise, or with the callback if invoked with a callback.

 ```
 const yamlReader = require('yaml-reader');